lmk4824/digital-garden-jekyll-template/_notes/The Handmaid's Tale/Characters/Offred.md

 - it is implied that Offred is not "a true believer" in the system

-> "thinking can hurt your chances, and i intend to last"
+> "thinking can hurt your chances, and I intend to last"
 > -pg.
 8

 - Offred sees herself as a reward, "a bone teasing a dog" this makes her feel [[Power|powerful]], she holds this [[Power]] over the [[Guardians of the Faith|guards]], not for any leverage but simply for her own entertainment